Team-Outsiders/.github/profile/README.md

 ## 🌍 About Us

 **The Outsiders** is a collaborative GitHub organization formed by a group of computer nerds with a shared vision: to build meaningful open‑source software that solves real‑world problems.
+Our repositories include **open‑source projects**, **group projects**, and **experimental ideas** that push creativity and technical boundaries.

 <!--We believe in: